FreeCAD/FreeCAD/src/Mod/Fem/coding_conventions.md

 - These coding rules apply to FEM module code only.
 Other modules or the base system may use different coding rules especially in naming policy of Python.

 ## Python and C++
-- All files should have a licence header
+- All files should have a license header
-- Unix line endings are preferend
+- Unix line endings are preferred
 - never use mixed line endings on one file
 - 4 Spaces for indent
 - no trailing white spaces